Ixion (video game): Reception

 Ixion received "mixed or average reviews", according to the review aggregator website Metacritic.

 PC Gamer called Ixion "[a]n enticing premise held back by uneven pacing and glaring technical issues", noting that it was "balanced and calmly elegiac busywork for the first few hours, even if Bulwark decides to keep the training wheels on a bit too long".
 However, they criticized the amount of time required to stay in place to complete chapter-closing tasks, "dousing your excitement at, ironically, the exact moment you yearn to go gallivanting somewhere new", as well as the effect of the game's production chain management on the sustainability of the layout of a player's buildings, opining that "the way Ixion stealthily slides into doom-spirals of unsustainability makes reloading preferable to redesigning".

 Screen Rant compared Ixion to Frostpunk, lauding its "incredibly detailed mechanics", but noting two flaws with those mechanics: that it was "not too welcoming to players that are new to the genre because the sheer amount of tasks, resources, and responsibilities will quickly become overwhelming", and that despite having a high-end graphics card, the game crashed regularly.

 During the 26th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Ixion for "Strategy/Simulation Game of the Year".

-Trivia

-Ixion is the name of a figure from ancient Greek mythology.
-King Ixion was bound to a spinning wheel of fire in the sky as a punishment by the gods for his misdeeds.